tamnil/ezdk/README.md

-# DK ( EZDK ) Docker docker-compose  abbreviation
+# EZDK ( DK , DKC ) Docker docker-compose  abbreviation
 [![Build Status](https://travis-ci.com/tamnil/ezdk.svg?branch=master)](https://travis-ci.com/tamnil/ezdk)

-Tamnil Saito Junior <tamnil@gmail.com>

-Common commands with less typing , by abberviation docker and docker-compose commands
+Common commands with less typing , by abberviation  - docker and docker-compose commands.

+Useful for developers and remote/mobile access with limited level of input rate.

+If overrides is not found dk and dkc

 ## Requirements